Edible Containers: Reducing Packaging Waste In Australia

 They last for up to 24 hours and have a shelf life of up to 24 months.

-All of these crazy yet innovative ideas are well-appreciated by the environment.
+All of these crazy yet innovative ideas, know that the environment appreciates it very well.

 1 Comment